yaredwb/PMT/index.md

 # Conduction Laws

 The equations governing the flow of fluid and heat in a porous medium are given by Darcy’s law and Fourier’s law, respectively.
-We refer to these laws here as conduction laws, as used in [@coussy2004poromechanics].
+We refer to these laws here as conduction laws, as used in Coussy (2004)[^13].

 ## Darcy’s Law

-The specific discharge of fluid in a porous medium was shown to be proportional to the head loss based on experiments by Henry Darcy in 1857, [@verruijt2013theory].
-Darcy’s law may be derived for fully saturated porous media from the fluid momentum balance equation, see for instance [@whitaker1986flow].
+The specific discharge of fluid in a porous medium was shown to be proportional to the head loss based on experiments by Henry Darcy in 1857, Verruijt (2013)[^26].
+Darcy’s law may be derived for fully saturated porous media from the fluid momentum balance equation, see for instance Whitaker (1986)[^27].

 Darcy’s law relates the flow of fluid in a porous medium with respect to the solid phase as